 When God created mankind, he made them in the likeness of God.

 He created them male and female and blessed them.

 And he named them ‘Mankind’ when they were created.”
 Genesis 5:1-2 (NIV)

 In this verse, the Hebrew word that is translated as Mankind is actually adam!
-Adam’s sin is what caused the fall of mankind.
+Adam and Eve’s sin is what caused the fall of mankind.
 Christ’s atonement paid for the sins of mankind, for those He chose to save.
 We will see that the Bible draws more parallels between Adam and Christ.